Community & Diversity — Who We Are

 Touched by Adoption Parent Group (TBA)

 The Touched by Adoption parent group is a coalition of Bank Street families formed through adoption, and provides social support for all community members who are touched by adoption.
-The group advocates for members of our community on issues related to adoption, and it provides programming on those issues, as it helps increase teachers’ understanding of adoption and how the various curricula can reflect and support adopted children.
-TBA works in conjunction with other SFC family affinity groups on school-wide events to facilitate understanding of adoption-related issues in the broader school community.
+The group advocates within the School for Children on issues surrounding adoption and provides programming on those issues, as well as helps increase teachers’ understanding of adoption and how the curriculum can reflect and support adopted children.